 Boat tours in Lake Kivu involve taking you around to various islands in the lake.
 Each one has something unique to offer, like an island dedicated to farming coffee and macadamia nuts.
 Or one island that offers the best swimming spot in the lake.
 Onshore, there are a variety of hot springs to choose from, giving you the chance to unwind after driving all day.
 Book a massage at these hot springs and let your aches melt away.

 Driving around Lake Kivu is a pleasant experience, and many like to take to the road in search of spots to have picnics.
 But do be careful; Rwanda is not the only country connected to Lake Kivu.
-If you drive too far with your International Driver’s Permit, zipcodes could be the least of your worries!
+If you drive too far with your International Driving Permit, zip codes could be the least of your worries!
 Make sure to have a map app that will update your location on the map, and make sure you are still in Rwanda.
 You can obtain international driving permits online so you don't have to go to a traffic department headquarters.
 The maximum processing time in IDA is 2 hours, and you can get your digital IDP in 20 minutes.

 - Head west toward KN 5 Rd for 0.2 km

 - Continue straight onto KN 5 Rd for 0.5 km.